Occupational Therapy

 C.A.M.
 Therapy

 Complementary and Alternative Medicine (C.A.M.)
-Therapy is the most advanced scientific
+Therapy is the most advanced scientific approach of holistic medicine.
+The focus is on subtle layers of the human body to

 facilitate the process of treatment.
-This technique has been successfully tested in many hospitals
+This technique has been successfully tested in many hospitals and universities worldwide.

 Hippotherapy